Bargaining for Beginners

 At key times in negotiations, the Committee may send important updates to members (via e-mail,Facebook, or phone) or mail you a bargaining bulletin.
 You can also check out the bargaining briefs to see where negotiations are currently at.
 In other cases, the details about negotiations will be limited so that the Committee’s position at the table is not compromised (remember, anything sent to members is usually also read by management).

-If your Local is headed into bargaining, be sure to download and submit a completed proposal form for an upcoming proposal meeting held by your Local.
-And remember to update your contact information with the union.
+If your Local is headed into bargaining, be sure to update your contact information with the union.